virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

     - `contexts.archivename` *[string]* - context display name
     - `contexts.length` *[number]* - number of contexts which are deployed to environment
     - `extdomains.length` *[number]* - number of external domains which are binded to environment

 ## Node Placeholders

+This is the list of placeholders that you can use within the nodes section of your manifest.

 - `${nodes.}`
     - `{nodes.(group)[(i)].(key)}`
     - `{nodes.(group).first.(key)}`